JLW-Dev-Coder/virtuallaunch.pro/README.md

 # Virtual Launch Pro

-Virtual Launch Pro (VLP) is the membership and infrastructure platform that powers the Tax Monitor ecosystem.
-It manages professional memberships, dashboards, token systems, and profile publishing used across the network of tax‑focused tools and directories.
+Virtual Launch Pro (VLP) is the **professional membership and infrastructure platform** that powers the Tax Monitor ecosystem.

+It manages professional accounts, memberships, token systems, profile publishing, and shared infrastructure services used across the network of tax-focused tools and directories.

-The platform acts as the operational core for the ecosystem, while public discovery and tools operate on separate sites.
+The platform acts as the **operational core** for the ecosystem, while public discovery and consumer tools operate on separate sites.

 Core responsibilities of VLP include:

+* infrastructure for cross-site data access
-* membership management
+* membership management for tax professionals
 * professional profile publishing
 * token allocation and balance tracking
 * authenticated professional dashboards
-* infrastructure for cross‑site data access

-The system is built using a contract‑driven architecture running on Cloudflare Workers with R2 storage as the canonical data layer.
+The system is built using a **contract-driven architecture** running on Cloudflare Workers with **R2 storage as the canonical data layer**.

 ---